-Zenta and Megumi Tanaka, the duo behind much loved Collingwood cafe Cibi, have a second little sister venue aptly named Mina-no-ie (which is Japanese for ‘everyone’s home’).
+Zenta and Megumi Tanaka, the duo behind much loved Collingwood cafe Cibi, have a (bigger) sister venue, aptly named Mina-no-ie (Japanese for Everyone's Home).

-Taking over a vacant warehouse Zenta further articulated the spaces lovely industrial bones with touches like blackened steel trestles that prop up recycled wine barrel boards reconfigured into beautifully textured tabletops.
-Running through the main spine of the cafe are two timber communal tables that are irreverently organic in their shape and soap-finished to provide their surface with a subtle off white hue.
+Taking over a vacant warehouse, Zenta articulated the space's lovely industrial bones with touches like blackened steel trestles that prop up tabletops made from reconfigured wine barrels.
+Running through the main spine of the cafe are two timber communal tables that are soap-finished to provide their surfaces with a subtle off-white hue.

-This subtle textural interplay also extends to the choice of handmade porcelain cups, saucers and plates created in collaboration between the Cibi team and local potter Shane Kent, a dynamic that recasts the everyday act of drinking coffee as a wonderfully tactile experience.
-These cups, along with other beautifully considered everyday products, will be on sale at Cibi’s select store.
+This subtle textural interplay also extends to the choice of handmade porcelain cups, saucers and plates that were created in a collaboration between the Cibi team and local potter Shane Kent.
+It's a dynamic that recasts the everyday act of drinking coffee into a wonderfully tactile experience.
+These cups, along with other beautifully considered everyday products, are on sale at Cibi’s store.

-Megumi, the heart and soul of the space, has developed a concise menu offering the kind of heart-warming food that we have all come to enjoy at Cibi cafe.
+Megumi, the heart and soul of the space, has developed a concise menu that offers the kind of heart-warming food that we have all come to enjoy at Cibi cafe.
 Harking back to the nourishing Japanese home-style food that she grew up with in rural Okayama, Megumi’s food philosophy at Mina-no-ie is as much about the notion of providing sustenance as it is about the balance of flavours.
-An ever-evolving food offering that relies on seasonality, organic produce and the environment that surrounds, the first menu consists of fresh, wholesome food.

 Mina-no-ie shares the space with Perimeter Books.